htil/webhri/README.md

 ## Issues?
 [link to Helpful Links!](https://github.com/htil/webhri#helpful-links-for-installation-of-baxter-simulation)

-# Running the program for Baxter in the Web
+# Running the program WebHRI
 *Refer to Addtional Dependencies to install remainder components* [link to Addtional dependencies](https://github.com/htil/webhri#addtional-dependencies)

 ## Replace the baxter.world file
+*Following commands are for the host machine.*
 Replace the baxter.world file with the one provided in the repository because it contains the camera needed to view Baxter's face (file located [ros_ws -> src -> baxter_simulator -> baxter_gazebo -> worlds_]).  *This does not launch the world *

 1. Launching Baxter: